These Are the 5 Best Countries for Retiring Abroad

 These places don’t require a high budget for a very high quality of life.

-Several Latin American countries, including Costa Rica, made it to the top five list for best places to retire.
+Several Latin American countries, including Costa Rica, made it to the top five for best places to retire.

 Courtesy of Pietro Canali/age fotostock

-Oooh, I could live here: It’s a thought that’s crossed many travelers’ minds when abroad.
+Oooh, I could live here—it’s a thought that’s crossed many travelers’ minds when abroad.
 Retirement could be the perfect time to make that passing dream a reality.

 2. Portugal

-Cityscape with yellow-domed church
+Cityscape with large yellow-domed church in foreground

 Courtesy of Lucas Vallecillos/age fotostock

-3. Mexico
+4. Mexico

-Photo by Hassen Salum
+Photo by barmalini/Shutterstock

-5. Spain
+5. France

-This story was originally published in 2018; it was most recently updated with new information on May 22, 2024.
+This story was originally published in 2018; it was most recently updated with new information on June 16, 2025.

 From Our Partners